-Chris Sullivan joined the Kyle House Group in January 2015 after nearly a decade of service in the United States Senate.
+Chris Sullivan joined the Kyle House Group in January 2015 and brings over a decade of experience in government and the private sector.

 During his time on the Senate Foreign Relations Committee, Chris drafted a number of bipartisan bills that were signed into law, including the U.S.-Israel Enhanced Security Cooperation Act of 2012 and the Kate Puzey Peace Corps Volunteer Protection Act of 2011, which precipitated some of the most sweeping reforms of the Peace Corps since its inception in 1961.